-In Chile in 1976, Prabhuji met his H.D.G.
-Bhaktikavi Atulānanda Ācārya Swami, disciple of A.C.
-Bhaktivedanta Swami Prabhupāda, with whom he began the initial stage of his involutionary process.
+In Chile in 1976, Prabhuji met H.D.G Bhaktikavi Atulānanda Ācārya Swami, disciple of A.C.
+Bhaktivedanta Swami Prabhupāda, with whom he began the initial stage of his retroprogressive process.
 In those days, Atulānanda Swami was a young brahmacārī who held the position of president of the ISKCON temple at Eyzaguirre 2404, Puente Alto, Santiago, Chile.
 Years later, he gave Prabhuji first initiation and Brahminical initiation.
 Eventually, he initiated Prabhuji into the sacred order of renunciation called sannyāsa within the Brahma Gauḍīya Saṁpradāya line of disciplic succession.
 H.D.G Bhaktikavi Atulānanda Ācārya connected him to the devotion to Kṛṣṇa.
 He imparted to him the wisdom of bhakti yoga and instructed him in the practice of māhā-mantra and the study of the holy scriptures.

-Prabhuji wanted to confirm his sannyāsa initiation with the line of Advaita Vedanta.
+Prabhuji wanted to confirm his sannyāsa initiation in an Advaita Vedanta lineage.
 His sannyāsa-dīkṣā was confirmed by H.H.
 Swami Jyotirmayānanda Sarasvatī, founder of the Yoga Research Foundation and disciple of H.H.
-Swami Sivananda of Rishikesh.
+Swami Śivānanda Sarasvatī of Rishikesh.

-Beside his dikṣā-guru, Prabhuji studied with important spiritual and religious personalities, such as H.H.
+Besides his dikṣā-guru, Prabhuji studied with important spiritual and religious personalities, such as H.H.
 Swami Dayananda Sarasvatī, H.H.
 Swami Viṣṇu Devānanda Sarasvatī, H.H.
 Swami Jyotirmayānanda Sarasvatī, H.H.
 Swami Pratyagbodhānanda, H.H.
 Swami Swahananda of the Ramakrishna Mission, and H.H.
 Swami Viditātmānanda of the Arsha Vidya Gurukulam.
 The wisdom of tantra was awakened in Prabhuji by H.G.
 Mātājī Rīnā Śarmā in India.

 He attended several systematic hatha yoga teacher training courses at prestigious institutions until he achieved the level of Master Ācārya.
 He has completed studies at the following institutions: the Sivananda Yoga Vedanta, the Ananda Ashram, the Yoga Research Foundation, the Integral Yoga Academy, the Patanjala Yoga Kendra, the Ma Yoga Shakti International Mission, the Prana Yoga Organization, the Rishikesh Yoga Peeth, the Swami Sivananda Yoga Research Center, and the Swami Sivananda Yogasana Research Center.